josenestorpardoherrera/PersonalSite/content/project/smart-living-room.md

 +++
 *(Feb-Jun 2014)*

-<p align="justify">The main objective of this project was about the design and implementation -in a FPGA- of an automatic control system of light intensity in a scale-model of a room, by controlling the position of a blackout and light intensity of a bulb depending on the user's needs and natural light which entered the room.</p>
+<p align="justify">The main objective of this project was about designing and implementing -in a FPGA- an automatic control system of light intensity in a scale-model of a room, by controlling the position of a blackout and light intensity of a bulb depending on the user's needs and natural light which entered the room.</p>

 <p><u>Teammates:</u> Pedro Nel Acero Brochero, Jose Libardo Navia Vela.</p>